To Order a Get Off My Tail Spare Tire Cover CustomGrafixTireCovers®

 This Spare Tire Cover was printed on a heavy-weight Automotive, Marine 32 once Expandable vinyl.
 All of our spare tire covers are made to order.
 The tire cover is held on by a strong shock cord sewn into the back edge.
 Available in black only.
 Each tire cover is made to the exact size of your spare tire size provided while ordering.

-Popular with all Jeep, 4 x 4, RV, Camper, Motor Home and Trailer Owners.
+Popular with all Jeep, 4 x 4, RV, Camper, Motor Home, and Trailer Owners.

 Recommended by Automotive Dealerships Worldwide.

-Average Life Cycle of our Tire Cover is 3 to 5 years.
+The average Life Cycle of our Tire Cover is 3 to 5 years.

 Anti-Theft Grommets, Security Cable & Lock are Available.